Design Book

 v1.5 — Tarbert · 21 March 2026

-• Header nav hover colour corrected — stronger white underline with subtle background tint on hover
+• Header nav hover colour corrected

-• Footer updated to JACB Services branding on both pages
+• Footer updated to JACB Services branding

-• Open source added to sidebar navigation
+• Open source section added

 v1.4 — Tarbert · 21 March 2026

-• Added index.html homepage in GOV.UK Design System style
+• index.html homepage added in GOV.UK Design System style

-• Navigation / header component example colours corrected — inline styles replace component class to avoid theme interference
+• Navigation header component colours corrected

-• Vertical nav added to sidebar navigation
+• Vertical nav component added

 v1.3 — Tarbert · 21 March 2026